+R packages

+We used the following R packages to conduct the analysis: rio (Chan et al., 2021), janitor (Firke, 2021), tidyverse (Wickham et al., 2019), psych (Revelle, 2022), GPArotation (Coen et al., 2005), EFA.dimensions (O'Connor, 2022), lavaan (Rosseel, 2012), semPlot (Epskamp, 2022), semTools (Jorgensen, 2021), energy (Rizzo & Szekely, 2022), semPower (Moshagen, & Erdfelder, 2016), ICC.Sample.size (Zou, 2012).

 Power analysis

 As we relied on secondary data, we did not conduct an a priori power analysis, but instead we conducted a sensitivity power analysis.
 Based on the number of participants (N = 184) that answered the STRAQ-1 at least twice, we calculated projected power to detect desired effect size.
 There are two recommendations for sample size for longitudinal measurement invariance analyses: five (Dimitrov, 2014) versus ten (Kline, 2016).
 In the former, we would need 5 (participants) * 8 (items) * 2 (time points) = 80 participants.
 In the latter, we would need 10 (participants) * 8 (items) * 2 (time points) = 160 participants.
-In either case, our sample size is above the required sample for longitudinal measurement invariance over two time points.
+We also computed power for a general configural longitudinal measurement invariance models (CFA) models.
+We set power to 80%, alpha to .05, the amount of misfit to correspond to an RMSEA of at least .05, and the degrees of freedom to 100.
+The result of this analysis was that 164 participants would be required.
+In either case, our sample size was slightly above the required sample for detecting longitudinal measurement invariance over two time points.

-We relied on the Intra-Class Correlation coefficient (ICC) for the test-retest reliability.
+We relied on Intra-Class Correlation (ICC) estimates for the test-retest reliability.
 Given that we had 184 participants with at least two time points, we had 80% power to detect an ICC of 0.2 with a pre-specified value of alpha of 0.05 (Bujang & Baharum, 2017).
 This means that if a small test-retest reliability exists (ICC = 0.2) we would have an 80% chance to detect it.
 However, we expected our subscales to present test-retest reliability between moderate (ICC between 0.5 and 0.75) and good (ICC between 0.75 and 0.9).
+Because researchers have argued that detection of non-zero ICC scores may not be sufficient and meaningful (see for example, Parsons, Kruijt & Fox, 2019), we also conducted a power analysis to estimate the 95% CI width that our sample will provide as a function of different ICC values.
+This power analysis suggested that based on our sample size N = 184, we could estimate any ICC above .30 with a 0.2 width of the 95% CI, and any ICC above .80 with a 0.1 width of the 95%CI.
 Hence, we had sufficient power to detect our expected ICC.

 Measure

 Participants rated the four subscales of the questionnaire STRAQ-1 on a Likert type scale ranging from 1 = Strongly Disagree to 5 = Strongly Agree.
-The Social Thermoregulation subscale [was/was not] unidimensional, and presented [good/acceptable/poor] internal consistency: McDonald’s ωt = .XX (e.g., “I prefer to warm up with someone rather than with something”).
-The Solitary Thermoregulation subscale [was/was not] unidimensional, and presented [good/acceptable/poor] internal consistency: McDonald’s ωt = .XX (e.g., “When it is cold, I more quickly turn up the heater than others”).
-The High-Temperature Sensitivity subscale [was/was not] unidimensional, and presented [good/acceptable/poor] internal consistency: McDonald’s ωt = .XX (e.g., “I am sensitive to heat”).
-The Risk Avoidance subscale [was/was not] unidimensional, and presented [good/acceptable/poor] internal consistency: McDonald’s ωt = .XX (e.g., “I try to maintain myself in familiar places”).
+The Social Thermoregulation subscale presented [acceptable/poor] internal consistency: McDonald’s ωt = .XX (e.g., “I prefer to warm up with someone rather than with something”).
+The Solitary Thermoregulation subscale presented [acceptable/poor] internal consistency: McDonald’s ωt = .XX (e.g., “When it is cold, I more quickly turn up the heater than others”).
+The High-Temperature Sensitivity subscale presented [acceptable/poor] internal consistency: McDonald’s ωt = .XX (e.g., “I am sensitive to heat”).
+The Risk Avoidance subscale presented [acceptable/poor] internal consistency: McDonald’s ωt = .XX (e.g., “I try to maintain myself in familiar places”).
 For each subscale, we averaged their items into a mean score.

 Results